mpv-player/mpv-build/README.rst

     sudo ./install

 mpv doesn't need to be installed.
 The binary ./mpv/build/mpv can be used as-is.
+You can copy it to /usr/local/bin manually.
 Note that libass and ffmpeg will be statically linked with mpv when using the provided scripts, and no ffmpeg or libass libraries are/need to be installed.
+There are no required config or data files either.

 Dependencies
 ============